octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 The first step is to check if the entrypoint is called by the administrator.
 If not, it should raise an exception.
-The check is performed by an association of an `ìf` condition and a `failwith`.
+The check is performed by an association of an `if` condition and a `failwith`.
 The address calling the entrypoint should match the address in the storage.
 It is called access control:

 ```js